 Funded Projects

-Among the different research areas that CSH is spotlighting, a certain number of budgeted projects implying top scholars and institutions around the world has been entrusted with its expertise.
+Among the different research areas that CSH is spotlighting, a certain number of budgeted projects implying top scholars and institutions around the world have been entrusted with its expertise.
 These projects have in common to contribute to an in-depth comprehension of the contemporary stakes of India and other emerging countries’ development.
 Please see the list below, with the linked full description of each project:

 Gender Inequalities in Higher Education and Scientific Careers: Examples from Engineering and Medicine in India: This project, led by the CSH, has been selected by the “Women and Science” Chair of the University of Paris Dauphine-PSL.
 Led by Prof Odile Henry (CSH and University of Paris 8), the project is being conducted by Prof Pradeep Kumar Choudhury (Assistant Professor of Economics, Zakir Husain Centre for Educational Studies, JNU, Delhi), Prof Seema Singh (Associate Professor in Economics & Head, Department of Humanities, Delhi Technological University, Delhi) and Dr Aprajita Sarcar, postdoctoral researcher at the Laureate Centre for History and Population, University of New South Wales, Australia).